prebid/prebid.github.io/dev-docs/modules/userId.md

 Also note that not all bidder adapters support all forms of user ID.
 See the tables below for a list of which bidders support which ID schemes.

+As of Prebid 4.0, identity will attempt storage in the main domain of the website instead of on the subdomain.

 ## User ID, GDPR, and Opt-Out

 When paired with the [Consent Management](/dev-docs/modules/consentManagement.html) module, privacy rules are enforced: